SueColley/MyIntrusionAlarmIdea/README.md

 #Reset after 1 minute

 	#Many thanks to eskimo for suggesting the code beautifier (so it's not too embarrassing to share my project now!)
-	#and to wireglitch for the V2.0 idea so I can track repeat offenders!!  :-)
+	#and to wireglitch for the V2.0 idea so I can track repeat offenders!!
+	#And of course, many thanks to tallhouse as well, for posting the project that started the conversation leading
+	#to these improvements in the first place!!  :-)

 	#V2.0 should have a module to detect repeat bluetooth device id's and see who comes and goes as well.
 Just a thought.